black-ole/On_demand_signal_generator/README.md

 # On_demand_signal_generator
-Kernel Module to send signals across process
+Kernel Module to send signals across process using proc file system.
+It stores the signal and fires them at one second interval.